Danny Thompson: Life and career

 Thompson was born in Teignmouth, Devon, England, on 4 April 1939.
 He was named after a favourite song of his parents, 'Danny Boy'.
 His father, a miner, joined the Royal Navy at the start of World War II and was lost in action as a submariner.
 When Thompson was aged six the family moved to London and he was brought up in the working-class area of Battersea.
 At school he played competitive football and was a junior for Chelsea, the team he would support for the rest of his life, and was also a competent boxer.
 While at school he learnt guitar, mandolin, trumpet and trombone before settling on the double bass as his instrument of choice.
 He played his first professional gig, while under age, in a Soho strip club.

-Thpmpson was called up for National Service and spent two years in Penang, Malaysia, where he played trombone in the army band.
+Thompson was called up for National Service and spent two years in Penang, Malaysia, where he played trombone in the army band.
 He was discharged in 1963 and resumed playing double bass.
 In 1964 he spent £5, to be paid in instalments of five shillings a week, on a double bass at Foote's bass shop in Brewer St, Soho, London, which he used for his entire career.
 The instrument had been painted brown, but wear and tear revealed it to be an original, and valuable, French Gand, made in 1865.
 As the instrument was from the Victorian era he named it "Victoria".
 He acquired a second double bass in 2007 for use when travelling overseas.

 His varied session work, often three sessions in a day, ranged from working with Marianne Faithfull to the theme tune of Thunderbirds, and "most nights he could be found playing in jazz clubs.
 For four years between 1964 and 1967 he was a member of Alexis Korner's Blues Incorporated, replacing future Cream bassist Jack Bruce.
 He led a trio that included guitarist John McLaughlin.
 Thompson was a member of the folk-jazz group Pentangle throughout its first incarnation (1967–1973) and in some of its subsequent versions and reunions.